ZhongRuoyu/ntu-cz1115-project/README.txt

     The licensing information for this project.

 README.txt (this file)
-    Basic information about the project directory.
+    Basic information about the project repository.

 presentation/Presentation.pdf
-    A PDF copy of the presentation slides (video presentation not available in this directory).
+    A PDF copy of the presentation slides (video presentation not available in this repository).

 presentation/Transcript.pdf
-    A PDF copy of the transcript for the video presentation (presentation video not available in this directory).
+    A PDF copy of the transcript for the video presentation (presentation video not available in this repository).

 License